African Peacebuilding Network Residential Postdoctoral Fellowships

 While projects on any part of the African continent may be supported, the APN is particularly interested in work on those places that have received limited scholarly or policy attention.

-Fellowships are awarded on a competitive, peer-reviewed basis and are intended to support three months of residency in Africa and the United States, from September through December 2014.
-Two months will be spent at a university or research center in Africa located outside the fellow’s home country, and the third month will be spent at a policy or practitioner institution in the United States.
-Fellows will also have the opportunity to attend the APN writing workshop at the African Leadership Centre (ALC) based in Nairobi, and present their research to scholarly and practice communities in their host country as well as the United States.
+Fellowships are awarded on a competitive, peer-reviewed basis and are intended to support three months of residency in Africa and the United States, from September 2015 through December 2015.
+Fellows are expected to spend two months at a university or research center in Africa located outside the fellow’s home country, and a third month at either a university or a policy or practitioner institution in the United States.
+Fellows will also have the opportunity to attend the APN’s writing workshop and will be expected to present their research to scholarly and practice communities in their host country as well as the United States.
 Up to four individual grants of a maximum of $20,000 will be awarded.